-To the east and west of this appealing town with its rich maritime heritage are some of the coast path’s nest stretches.
+To the east and west of this appealing town with its rich maritime heritage are some of the coast path's finest stretches.

 It goes without saying that Slow Travel favours public transport above the car, and in Devon this isn’t just because it’s better for the environment.
-Although Devon actually has more miles of road than the whole of Belgium, its roads are mostly car-unfriendly, many being single-track lanes with high banks and hedges so you rely on intuition rather than eyesight where oncoming cars are concerned.
+Although Devon actually has more miles of road than the whole of Belgium, many of these are car-unfriendly single-track lanes with high banks and hedges where you rely on intuition rather than eyesight to deal with oncoming cars.
 S P B Mais recognised the problem for drivers: ‘If you keep to the road you will not see Devon at all, only a succession of whitewashed thatched cottages red with fuchsia clustered round a tall grey granite church tower at three- or five-mile intervals as you bore your way through green tunnel after green tunnel.’

 It is entirely possible to enjoy a holiday in Devon without a car.
-Transport to the area is good, and there are usually local buses to get you to the places of interest and to allow you to sit back and enjoy the scenery without wondering what’s around the next bend.
-A useful organisation for planning journeys by bus or train, or a combination of the two, is Traveline (0871 200 2233; www.traveline.info).
-It’s particularly helpful if you are stuck at a bus stop with no bus and only an unsmart mobile phone.
-You can phone the number, bleat out your predicament, and the helpful staff will tell you where your bus has got to.
+Transport to the area is good, and there are usually local buses to get you to the places of interest.
+A useful organisation for planning journeys by bus and/or train is Traveline.

 This part of Devon has a good range of dedicated cycle paths as well as the 99-mile Coast-to-Coast Route 27 from Ilfracombe to Plymouth.
 A Croydecycle map covers the whole route.
-Others are being developed by the sustainable transport charity Sustrans (www.sustrans.org.uk), along with local organisations.
-All these are listed and described in the booklet Cycling Trails in Devon, available from TICs.
-Among the most popular cycle trails are Drake’s Trail, the Dart Valley Cycle Way, the Granite Way and the Dartmoor Way.
-A useful website is www.cycledevon.info.
+Others are being developed by Sustrans.
+Among the most popular cycle trails are Drake’s Trail, the Dart Valley Cycle Way, the Granite Way, the Stover Trail, and the Dartmoor Way.

-The scope of this book encompasses the South West Coast Path from Starcross to Plymouth, a distance of almost exactly 100 miles.
-Some of the best walks in all of Devon are here, with the most rewarding short stretches described in each relevant chapter.
+For walkers, there’s the South West Coast Path from Starcross to Plymouth, a distance of almost exactly 100 miles.
+Some of the best walks in all of Devon are here, with the most rewarding short stretches.
 Those tackling the whole trail, or planning to walk for several days, would do well to use the services of a luggage transfer company so they can walk unencumbered.
-Luggage Transfers (www.luggagetransfers.co.uk) will also arrange walker-friendly accommodation for you.
+Luggage Transfers will also arrange walker-friendly accommodation for you.
 Likewise, Dartmoor is the starting/finishing point for the Two Moors Way, a stiff but hugely rewarding challenge linking Dartmoor and Exmoor, which can now be extended to Wembury to make coast-to-coast trail.